Composed and arranged by Pete Rugolo.

 This is modern music that is above all, warm.
 It evokes Italian sunsets at the Mediterranean shore, with romance in the air.

 What’s in a name?
 I have often wondered if the title to this tune is an English word, or an Italian word.
 The English word “salute,” means to make a gesture of respect or homage.
 The Italian word “salute” is pronounced sa-lu’-tay, which means “health.”
-The Italian version is one which I’m sure Rugolo heard at his family gatherings for dinners, holidays and special occasions.
+The Italian version is one which I’m sure Rugolo heard as a toast at his family gatherings for dinners, holidays and special occasions.

 The recording presented in this post was digitally remastered by Mike Zirpolo.